openrewrite/rewrite-docs/getting-started/getting-started.md

 {% endtab %}
 {% endtabs %}

-Run `mvn rewrite:fix`/ `gradlew rewriteFix` to perform the package relocation.
+Run `./mvnw rewrite:fix` or `./gradlew rewriteFix` to perform the package relocation.
 Afterwards you'll see both that the sources in the vet package have been moved to the new directory, and references such as import statements have been updated accordingly.

 ![Git diff showing updated import statements](../.gitbook/assets/image%20%2810%29.png)

-You can test that spring-petclinic-migrations still builds & passes its tests by running `mvn clean install`/`gradlew build`.
+You can test that spring-petclinic-migrations still builds & passes its tests by running `./mvnw clean install` or `./gradlew build`.
 At this point you know how to configure and run any recipe included in rewrite itself.

 ## Step 5: Running Recipes from External Modules